 - Finally, boot your computer and press the key to enter the advanced settings boot (for most motherboards, this is an F key, such as F2 or F10.)
 Find the boot order screen, and ensure that the SSD with your newly installed Windows OS boots first.

 Transferring Windows from an HDD to an SSD on an Existing Computer

-- The first step to installing Windows onto an SSD with an existing machine is to ensure that the drive is large enough to hold the entire operating system and connect the SSD to the computer.
+- The first step to transferring Windows from an HDD to an SSD with an existing machine is to ensure that the drive is large enough to hold the entire operating system.
+Compare the HDD space to the new SSD.

 - Then, you will select the partitions that you would like copied onto the system image.
-Make sure that you have chosen the Windows Drive (typically, this will be the “C” drive.)
+Ensure that you have chosen the Windows Drive (typically, this will be the “C” drive.)
 It should take 30 minutes to an hour to create the system image.

-- The next step is to install a fresh copy of Windows onto the SSD.
+- The next step is installing a fresh Windows copy onto the SSD.
 This task uses the Windows Media Creation Tool (on Microsoft’s website) to create an installation media on another device.
 Select the SSD as the device where Windows will get installed.

 - Click through the remaining setup instructions, and your computer will boot your operating system from the SSD.

 As you can see, installing and setting up an SSD for your computer isn’t all that difficult.
 Just double-check your connections and remember to ground yourself before handling potentially sensitive electronics.
 Use caution when connecting any cables and determine your data restoration approach before starting the installation.